nemesifier/applying-the-unix-philosophy-to-django-projects/slides.md

 ## 7. Rule of Transparency

-Log weird events using the python logging facility
+Log unexpected events using the python logging facility

 ## 7. Real world examples